 Know History Associates actively participate in a variety of organizations, and are frequently presenting at conferences.
 In the Archive below, we feature relevant company news,

-Know History is an Ottawa-based firm that provides historical research services to Indigenous organizations, government, museums, and heritage groups.
-We currently have a new full
+Know History is a Canadian firm that provides historical research services to Indigenous organizations, government, and heritage groups.
+With recent growth, we are looking to

 OTTAWA, ON – June 4, 2020 – Ottawa and Calgary-based firm Know History Inc. is honoured to be one of three winners of the